Nation of Hawaiʻi (organization): June 1994: Kaupō Beach Occupation Ends, Pu’uhonua O Waimanalo Established

 The occupation at Kaupō Beach ended as the Department of Land and Natural Resources (DLNR) negotiates with Puʻuhonua Kanahele to provide a parcel of land to move his beach occupation to.
 The occupation moves up to the parcel while lease negotiations remain ongoing and continue until 2001.

 DLNR leases 45 acres of State of Hawai'i "Ceded Lands", former Hawaiian Kingdom Crown Lands in Waimānalo in March 2001, establishing Pu’uohuna O Waimānalo ("Refuge of Waimanalo") which today serves as the land base for the Nation of Hawaiʻi's ongoing efforts to support the rights of Native Hawaiian self determination.

 The lease includes a clause that states the lands are to be held in trust until the "Recognition of a Sovereign and Independent Nation of Hawaii" by the United States.
-This clause was modeled after the Protect Kaho'olawe ʻOhana's Lease for the Hawaiian Island of Kaho'olawe, following their successful negotiations to end the US Navy's bombing of the Island.
+This clause was modeled after the Protect Kahoʻolawe ʻOhana's Lease for the Hawaiian Island of Kahoʻolawe, following their successful negotiations to end the US Navy's bombing of the Island.